Here’s a look at the life of Russian President Vladimir Putin.

 1990 - Becomes assistant rector (dean) for international affairs at Leningrad State University.
 Reportedly monitors loyalty of students and shadows foreigners.

-March 1999-August 1999 - Secretary of the Russian Security Council, headed by Boris Yeltsin.
+1999 - Secretary of the Russian Security Council.

-May 24, 2002 - Signs the Moscow Treaty on Strategic Offensive Reductions with President George W. Bush, which requires each country to reduce and limit its strategic nuclear warheads to 1700-2200 by December 31, 2012.
+May 24, 2002 - Putin and Bush sign the Moscow Treaty on Strategic Offensive Reductions, which requires each country to reduce its stockpiles of strategic nuclear warheads over the course of ten years.

-March 15, 2004 - Is re-elected in a landslide victory, running as an independent.
+March 15, 2004 - Is reelected after campaigning as an independent.

 May 7, 2004 - Putin is sworn in for his second term.